David L. Lawrence Convention Center Riverfront Plaza

 LaQuatra Bonci Associates (landscape design)

 Pittsburgh’s David L. Lawrence Convention Center debuted in 2003 and was immediately recognized internationally for its sustainable design as the largest Gold LEED-rated building in the world.
 The site, however, lacked pedestrian access to the Allegheny Riverfront.
-After an extensive planning period and public process, the Convention Center Riverfront Plaza broke ground in 2009 and was opened to the public by the Sports and Exhibition Authority in 2011, completing the Convention Center’s connection to the riverfront and creating a new link between the existing Allegheny Riverfront Park trail and Three Rivers Heritage Trail in the Strip District.
+After an extensive planning period and public process, the Convention Center Riverfront Plaza broke ground in 2009 and was opened to the public by the Sports and Exhibition Authority in 2011, completing the Convention Center’s connection to the riverfront and creating a new link between the existing Allegheny Riverfront Park trail and riverfront trail in the Strip District.